 1. VAL server sends the multi-modal flows alignment monitoring request.
 VAL service ID,UE ID, flows description, monitoring period are provided in the request.

-2. Upon receiving the request, the SEALDD/XRApp server performs an authorization check.
-If authorization is successful, the SEALDD/XRApp server sends the multi-modal flows alignment monitoring request to the SEALDD/XRApp client.
+2. Upon receiving the request, the SEALDD server performs an authorization check.
+If authorization is successful, the SEALDD server sends the multi-modal flows alignment monitoring request to the SEALDD client.

-3. The SEALDD/XRApp client sends the multi-modal flows alignment monitoring response to the SEALDD/XRApp server.
+3. The SEALDD client sends the multi-modal flows alignment monitoring response to the SEALDD server.

-4. The SEALDD/XRApp server sends the multi-modal flows alignment monitoring response to the VAL server, indicating whether the multi-modal flows alignment monitoring request is successful.
+4. The SEALDD server sends the multi-modal flows alignment monitoring response to the VAL server, indicating whether the multi-modal flows alignment monitoring request is successful.

-5. The XRApp client calculates the end-to-end delay difference based on the arrival time and timestamp(e.g., timestamp in the RTP header) among the flows.
+5. The SEALDD client calculates the end-to-end delay difference based on the arrival time and timestamp(e.g., timestamp in the RTP header) among the flows.

 Based on the flows description, delay difference for traffic flows identified needs to be calculated.
 The arrival time of first and last detected flow, T1 and T2, are recorded, and the delay difference is calculated based on T1 and T2.

-6-7.XRApp client sends the multi-modal flows alignment monitoring result to the XRApp server, then to the VAL server.
+6-7.SEALDD client sends the multi-modal flows alignment monitoring result to the SEALDD server, then to the VAL server.

 7.6.3 Solution evaluation